ashishgoyal247/Learning-JavaScript/README.md

 Reflection:
 JS objects can look at itslef, listing and changing its properties and methods.
 In other words you can check if a given property is attached to object or it is there in prototype chain.

-Check understanding extend.js
+Extend:
+Extend is the underscore.js method which is used to include all properties of other object into a specific object.
+_.extend(a, b, c) //Here all properties of b and c will be included in a Check understanding extend.js

+BUILDIING OBJECT

+'new' in JS:
+Whenever we use new in JS it calls creates an empty object.
+After that function(constructor) is invoked.
+THis invoked function makes an execution context and this.
+Here this points to empty object created by new.
+In case nothing is returned in constructor it returns the object pinted by this.

+Setting the prototype:
+Every function in JS have prototype.
+Unless function is used as constructor function prototype is never used.
+Function prototype is used by the new operator.
+Function prototype is not the prototype for the function, it's for the object created using that function.

+WHile making new object property and variavles are defined in constructor but methods are defines using Prototype because anything inside function takes memory.
+So if it was inside the function if we create 1000 object 1000 methods taking diff memory spaces will be created.
+But if we put it in prototype it will just take space at one place which can be accessed by all objects.
+Checkout understanding_object_building.js

+Usually functions which are used as constructors have name with first alphabet capital so to avoid the confusion and make sure new keyword is used before invoking them.

+Note:
+Array is an object and each of its item is a named value-pair so each item becomes a new property.
+So avoid using for in while iterating array as it will show any prototype added to array because in syntax iterates down the prototype.

+Arrow functions cannot be used as constructors.

+Pure Prototypal Inheritance:
+Object.create() creates an empty object with prototype pointing to whatever is passed inside Objec.create().